Vietnam.vn - Nền tảng quảng bá Việt Nam

 Who is behind Evergrande?

-In 1975, after graduating from high school, he dropped out of school and worked at home as a farmer.
+In 1975, after graduating from high school, he dropped out of school and worked as a farmer at home.
 In 1977, he decided to take the university entrance exam but failed.

-During his first time in Shenzhen, he slept in the hallway of a friend's house, then became a manager at a company office, sleeping in the kitchen at night.
+During his first time in Shenzhen, he slept in the hallway of a friend’s house, then became the office manager of a company, sleeping in the kitchen at night.
 He also opened a small company in Shenzhen before moving to Guangzhou.

 A golden age